 One misconception about adult ADHD is that it’s identical to childhood ADHD.
 Many children and teens with ADHD may experience fidgety behavior and hyperactivity, as well as symptoms of inattention.
-On the other hand, adults predominantly struggle with symptoms of inattention.
-Hyperactivity symptoms that are overt in children present more as feelings of restlessness in adults.
+On the other hand, hyperactivity symptoms that are overt in children present more as feelings of restlessness in adults.

 Gender differences also come into play.
 Men are more likely to have externalized symptoms of ADHD (impulsivity or hyperactivity), while women are more likely to have internalized symptoms (inattentiveness and low self-esteem).
 This helps explain why ADHD is underdiagnosed in girls, as boys’ symptoms are more readily observed by teachers and parents.
 Women are more likely to be diagnosed later in life than men.

 According to the Attention Deficit Disorder Association, adults with ADHD report that this condition “significantly impacts their ability to focus at work, as well as their responsibilities at home and their relationships.”
 These symptoms can influence every area of life, leading to conflict and misunderstandings.
 If you are concerned that you may have symptoms of ADHD, talk to your healthcare provider about your experiences.